Best boiler for a large 5 bedroom house

 Vaillant offers a 5 years warranty compared to the 2 years offered by Worcester Bosch.

-Vaillant have the added option of extending the warranty to a further 10 years if certain requirements are reached.
+Vaillant has the added option of extending the warranty to a further 10 years if certain requirements are reached.

 The ideal output range of a System boiler being installed in a 5 bedroom house is between 35-42kW.